-The steps that you need to complete are:
+The steps that you must complete are:

-- 1. Make sure that the remote access software is installed and running on the remote and local computers. - 2.
+- 1. Ensure that the remote access software is installed and running on the remote and local computers. - 2.
 On the local computer, share the DVD drive.

 On the remote computer, map a drive letter to the shared DVD drive.
 You would use the remote access software to do this on the remote computer.